-The purpose of this course is to provide beginning badminton and pickle-ball students an opportunity to: a) develop skills and knowledge of tennis and b) develop an appreciation of the value of regular participation in badminton or pickle-ball as means of promoting health and wellness.
+The purpose of this course is to provide beginning badminton and pickle-ball students an opportunity to develop skills and knowledge of tennis and develop an appreciation of the value of regular participation in badminton or pickle-ball as means of promoting health and wellness.

-EXERCISE AND SPORT SCIENCE 3120.
-TEAM ACTIVITIES.
+EXERCISE AND SPORT SCIENCE 1140.
+GOLF.